WICG/storage-buckets/explainer.md

   for the entire domain

-* Allow web developers to express performance, durability and other trade-off decisions on partitions of data
+* Allow web developers to express performance, durability and other trade-off decisions on slices of data

 * Allow users to have control over which data to evict, and prevent important data from being deleted